asyncapi/generator/README.md

 ## Filters

  `apps/nunjucks-filters` library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
-These filters are designed specifically for Nunjucks templates and are included by default with the generator, so there's no need to add them to  dependencies seprately.
+These filters are designed specifically for Nunjucks templates and are included by default with the generator, so there's no need to add them to dependencies separately.

 This library consists of: